lolrenceH/TrieDedup/README.md

 '--symbols', '-s': 'A string of expected characters in the input file; default is ACGTN.'

-'--ambiguous', '-m': 'A string of characters that represent ambiguous bases; default is N; there can be more than one'
+'--ambiguous', '-m': 'A string of characters that represent ambiguous bases; default is N; there can be more than one such characters'

 '--function', '-f': 'Speicify which deduplication algorithm to use; options include trie and pairwise